alexfigliolia/react-native-module-paths/README.md

 Whether or not to format your module paths file for legibility when it's updated.
 This options defaults to true and runs `prettier` directly on the file.

 ### Dev Loop Tips
-When building this package, my development setup for React Native projects looks like the following:
+When using this package, my development setup for React Native projects looks like the following:

 ```typescript
 // DevServer.ts